-Below is the first “vlog” (video blog) in my new video blogging series, “Divorced Girl Reporting,” in which I will ask OTHERS to offer divorce and dating advice, rather than just giving my own.
+Below is a video blog in which I asked a few women over 40 to offer divorce and dating advice, rather than just giving my own.